Selva cacique

 The Selva cacique (Cacicus koepckeae) is a species of bird in the family Icteridae.
-It is endemic to Peru where its natural habitat is subtropical or tropical moist lowland forests.
-It is an uncommon and elusive bird and is threatened by habitat destruction; the population is thought to be declining rapidly and the International Union for Conservation of Nature has assessed the bird's conservation status as being "Near Threatened".
+It is endemic to Peru where its natural habitat consists of subtropical or tropical moist lowland forests.
+It is an uncommon and elusive bird and it is threatened by habitat destruction; the population is thought to be declining rapidly and the International Union for Conservation of Nature has assessed the bird's conservation status as being "Near Threatened".

 Description

 The Selva cacique is entirely black except for a distinctive yellow rump and yellow upper-tail coverts.
 It is a slender long-tailed bird with a total length of about 23 cm.
 The beak and irises are bluish-white while the legs are dark.

 Distribution and habitat

 The Selva cacique is endemic to eastern Peru where it is found in the regions of Ucayali, Cusco and Madre de Dios, and the adjoining Acre State in northwestern Brazil.
 It typically inhabits dense riverside vegetation in forested areas near small rivers and streams, in lowland areas and low foothills at elevations between 300 and 575 m.